wandersonmaced/kanastra_backend/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project folder in your terminal.
 3. Run the following command to build and start the Docker containers:
+4. Once the containers are up and running, the project will be available at:
+- HTTP://localhost:8000
+5. Swagger interface is on
+- HTTP://localhost:8000/api/docs